-Medium Term F Plan: Electricity Y3, Enquiry Type: Working Scientifically Concepts: Previous Scientific Vocabulary New Scientific vocabula ary Comparative and fair testing Pattern seeking Research using secondary sources Identifying, classifying and grouping Observing over time.
-Asking questions Engaging in practical enquiry Recording and presenting evidence Answering questions and concluding Evaluating and predicting Communicating findings. energy electricity objects power working environment conductorinsulatorswitchcircuit buzzercellswiresfuse Previous Learning End Point Assessment in this concept: I know that objects around me use electricity. essment in this concept: by that objects around me I can ask questions (such as what something is, how things are similar and different, the ways common appliances that run on electricity (e.g. The didentify the basic components of a circuit: wires to a simple electrical circuit, including: cells, wires, the role of different electrical components and whether or not a lamp will light in a simple series to that a switch opens and closes a circuit and associated as the common conductors (copper, aluminium, grandwaters). s, cells, bulbs, switches and buzzers. bulbs, switches and buzzers, naming at would happen if they were altered circuit, based on whether or not the ociate this with whether or not a lamp g and identifying the different d or not used. lamp is part of a complete loop - p lights in a simple series circuit world to suggest appropriate answers to questions.
-With help, I can relate these to my evidence e.g. observations I have made, measurements I have taken or information I have gained from secondary sources. with being good 8.
-I can compare and group materials based on their ability to con duct and insulate electricity.
+Medium Term Plan: Electricity Y3/4

+Enquiry Type: Working Scientifically Concepts: P Previous Scientific Vocabulary New Scientific vocabulary Comparative and fair testingPattern seeking Asking questions Making observations and measuring them energyelectricity conductorinsulator buzzercells Research using secondary sour Identifying, classifying and grou Observing over time. ces iping Engaging in practical enquiry Recording and presenting evidence Answering questions and concluding Evaluating and predicting Communicating findings. objects power working environment switch circuit wiresfuse Previous Learning End Point Previous Learning End Point Previous Learning End Point Assessment in working scientifically concepts: End Point Assess ment Statements: Assessment in this concept: I know that objects around me I can ask questions (such as what so mething is, how things are similar and different, the ways Electricity:

+Previous Learning End Point Previous Learning End Point Assessment in working scientifically concepts: End Point Assessment Statements: Assessment in this concept: I know that objects around me I can ask questions (such as what something is, how things are similar and different, the ways Electricity: use electricity. things work, which alternative is better, how things change and how they happen).
+1. I can identify common appliances that run on electricity (e.g. TV, oven, fri I can sometimes answer these questions.
+2. I can name and identify the basic components of a circuit: wires, cells, bu I can answer questions when my teacher explains it through a scenario.
+3. I can construct a simple electrical circuit, including: cells, wires, bulbs, swi I can take measurements by drawing comparisons. parts.
+I can record my observations e.g. using photographs, videos, drawings, labelled diagrams or in 4.
+I can explain the role of different electrical components and what would writing.
+5. I can identify whether or not a lamp will light in a simple series circuit, bat I can record my measurements e.g. using prepared tables, pictograms, tally charts and block with a battery graphs.
+6. I can recognise that a switch opens and closes a circuit and associate this I can classify using simple prepared tables and sorting rings.
+I can use my experiences of the 7.I can recognise some common conductors (copper, aluminium, gold) and i world to suggest appropriate answers to questions. with being good conductors.
+With help, I can relate these to my evidence e.g. observations I have made, measurements I 8.
+I can compare and group materials based on their ability to conduct and i have taken or information I have gained from secondary sources.